Virat Kohli steps down as Test captain; here's how the cricket world reacted

 The Board of Control for Cricket in India (BCCI) congratulated him for his admirable leadership qualities that took the Test team to unprecedented heights, while BCCI Secretary Jay Shah said that he turned the team into a ruthless fit unit that performed admirably both in India and away.

-Congress leader Rahul Gandhi wished him for various other innings to come, while legendary West Indian cricketer Vivian Richards also congratulated him and said his name will be up there among the best leaders in world cricket.
+Congress leader Rahul Gandhi wished him the best for various other innings to come, while legendary West Indian cricketer Vivian Richards also congratulated him and said his name will be up there among the best leaders in world cricket.

 Check out the other reactions from the cricket world: